 Instant Pot Pizza Pasta Casserole is a delicious, hearty one-pot meal.
 Made with your favorite pizza toppings, and pasta, you can make this pressure cooker pizza pasta casserole in under an hour!
 This is very similar to a Pizza Pasta Bake recipe.

 Instant Pot Pizza Pasta Casserole

-I love pizza!
-I also love pasta.
-So combining the two into one excellent one-pot meal is a win-win!
-You can make this Instant Pot Pizza Pasta Casserole completely your own by using your favorite pizza toppings.
+If you love pizza, and also love pasta, combining the two into a one-pot meal is a win-win!
+You can make this Instant Pot Pizza Pasta Casserole completely your own by using your favorite pizza toppings as add-ins.